 What it would do: AB 1001 would change the name of local child care councils to “strategic planning councils” and require them to regularly submit plans to their counties addressing facility needs, workforce needs, family access, and quality.

 Why it’s important: Local child care planning councils were established in 1997 to bring together stakeholders to identify needs and priorities.
 Due to a lack of funding, they often don’t have the capacity to fully assess and plan for child care needs.
-One of the recommendations of the Assembly Blue Ribbon Commission was that each county should have a local coordinating body and that the state should adequately support these bodies, in part to identify the areas with the most need.Bill status: Passed the Assembly and currently in the Senate.
+One of the recommendations of the Assembly Blue Ribbon Commission was that each county should have a local coordinating body and that the state should adequately support these bodies, in part to identify the areas with the most need.Bill status: Stalled in Senate.
+The author is expected to bring it back next year.

 Corporate taxes (SB 37)